Skip to main content Skip to footer site map

 Table of Contents

-There is no minimum employee limit that determines which size businesses are required to follow Washington’s PFML requirements, but there are a few exemptions.
-In general, all employers, including out-of-state businesses, with at least one employee working in Washington are subject to the state law.
+In general, all employers, including out-of-state businesses, with at least one employee working in Washington are considered “covered employers” and subject to the state paid family leave law.

 Federal employees, federally recognized Native American tribes, self-employed individuals, and any business that had a collective bargaining agreement (CBA) in existence prior to Oct.
 19, 2017, are exempt from the requirements.
 However, everyone in that group except federal employees can opt-in to the program if they meet certain requirements.